16th May is observed as National Dengue Prevention Day every year. The aim is to raise awareness about dengue and its preventive measures.

 The diagnosis is usually established when there is sudden high fever accompanied by a severe body, muscle or joint pain.
 In the lab, it can be established by the following methods:

-1. Antibody Detection And Serology: Dengue IgM and IgG antibody tests are usually done by ELISA.
+Antibody Detection And Serology: Dengue IgM and IgG antibody tests are usually done by ELISA.
 This test is usually positive after 5 to 7 days of illness.
-If this test is negative before 7 days, a repeat sample is taken from the recovery phase to confirm the diagnosis.

-4. PCR: It helps in the early diagnosis of dengue infection (< 5 days of illness).
-Sensitivity is 100% in the first five days of illness but the PCR test is also expensive and time-consuming.
+PCR: It helps in the early diagnosis of dengue infection (< 5 days of illness).
+Sensitivity is 100% in the first 5 days of illness but the PCR test is also expensive and time-consuming.

-6. Blood Counts: A decreased platelet count may also occur in dengue fever (normal level is between 1.5 to 4 lacs).
+Complete Blood Count: A decreased platelet count may also occur in dengue fever (normal level is between 1.5 to 4 lacs).
 Therefore, platelet count should be monitored carefully and regularly especially when the fever comes down.
 An increased hematocrit i,e.
 The volume percentage of red blood cells can also occur in some cases by approximately 20%.

 Typically, a patient will be positive for dengue-specific antigen, a decrease in platelet count and a decrease in total white blood cells (WBC) count.

 There is no specific treatment method for dengue.
 Instead, the treatment is aimed at relieving the symptoms.
 For example, fever can be treated with antipyretic drugs like paracetamol to bring down the temperature and also relieve body aches.